effector/effector/src/content/docs/en/guides/testing.md

 1. User clicks the button.
 2. There should be no effect call.

-For that case we will need to mock initial "more than 100" state somehow.
+For that case, we will need to mock initial "more than 100" states somehow.

 We can provide custom initial value via `fork` configuration too.